FAQ’s: Amazon River Cruises

 - Is it better to book the Aria Amazon early or can I book on short notice?

-- When will I receive my cruise documents?
+- When will I receive my River Cruise confirmation documents?

-- How old do you have to be to cruise with Aqua Expeditions?
+- How old do you have to be to cruise on the Aria Amazon?

 - Do you welcome families with children?